osteensco/shadow-clone.nvim/README.md

 </p>

 <h2></h2>
 This is a WIP.
+You may experience bugs.
 See TODO file for specific features I'm working on.

 No setup function required, install with your favorite package manager.
 ```lua